 My family is a unit and - truly.
 I couldn't do all that gets done around here by myself.
 Of course if it was just me, there wouldn't BE that much work.
 The more kids you have, the more work they should be doing to help pull their own weight.

 I know some women that do much more than I can and some who do a little less.
-It takes time to find the right balance.
+It takes time to find the right balance for you.

-My husband and sons helps with all the manly work like taking out the trash, lawn work, repairs, etc. My sons also help with keeping their bedroom and bathroom clean and some light house work like sweeping, dishes and laundry.
-(Ha, they are actually cleaning and scouring their bathroom as I write this.
-I will spare you with the details of how I found it this morning.
-Ugh.
-What a couple of teenage boys can do to a bathroom given just a few days!)
+My husband and sons helps with all the manly work like taking out the trash, lawn work, repairs, etc. My sons also help with keeping their bedroom and bathroom clean and sometimes help with housework like floors, dishes and laundry.

-I take care of the general order, organizing, decorating, meals, shopping and cleaning.
-I delegate tasks and work when I feel overloaded and my family is a tremendous help to me when I am exhausted or feeling under the weather.
+I take care of the general order, organizing, decorating, meals, shopping, laundry and cleaning.
+I delegate tasks when I feel overloaded and my family is a tremendous help to me when I am exhausted or feeling under the weather.
 We're a team!

-Along with making my home comfortable for my own family, I also try to keep it comfortable for guests and friends.
+Along with making my home comfortable for my own family, I try to make it comfy for guests and friends.
 Although the white sofas seem to put some of them off as though it were fancy.
 It's not!
 Just comfy. :)

-Earth is our temporary home but while I'm here I want to use what God has so graciously given me to serve others.
-You don't have to be financially affluent to make your home lovely or welcoming.
-You only need a little ingenuity, creativity and a willingness to serve.
+Earth is our temporary home for sure.
+But while I'm here I want to use what God has so graciously given me to serve others.
+You don't have to be financially affluent to make your home functional and welcoming.
+You only need a little ingenuity and a willingness to serve.